Dry, damaged hair? Read this ASAP.

-Signs of damaged hair
+Signs of Damaged Hair

 Damaged hair can occur in many ways, and it's essential to know the signs so you can address the issue promptly.
 One common sign of damaged hair is split ends.
 Split ends occur when the hair shaft splits into two or more strands, often caused by excessive heat styling, chemical treatments, or rough handling.